Stories

 As soon as I reported to Infantry School (AIT) at Ft.
 Polk, the cadre told us we were "POGs" (people other than Grunts), pronounced Pogue.

 At graduation, I earned my Crossed Rifles and light blue Infantry Cord.
 I reported to Ft.
-Benning for Basic Airborne Training, called "Jump School," knowing that now I was a Soldier, an Infantry Soldier.
+Benning for Basic Airborne Training, called "Jump School," knowing that I was a Soldier - an Infantry Soldier.

 No.